 The widow of Zarephath was doing well.
 For many days the bin of flour had remained full, and the cruise of oil had not run dry.
 So the prophet had promised, and so it had come to pass, saving both her and her son from starvation.
 Perhaps she could trust this man of God—and the God of this man—after all.

 But then it happened.
 Then her son fell sick, so sick that there was no breath left in him.

 “Why have you come to me, O man of God?” she asked.
 “Was it to bring my sin to remembrance before God and to kill my son?”

 But Elijah, both seeing and hearing, simply said, “Give me your son.”

 When she complied, he took the boy out of her arms, carried him to the upper room where he was staying, and laid him on his own bed.
-Then, crying out to the LORD, he stretched himself upon the boy and prayed again, saying, “ O LORD my God, I pray, let this child’s soul come back to him!”
+Then, crying out to the LORD, he stretched himself upon the boy—face to face, hand to hand, foot to foot—and prayed again, saying, “ O LORD my God, I pray, let this child’s soul come back to him!”

 And it did.

 So Elijah took the child and brought him down from the upper room into the house, and gave him to his mother.

 “See,” cried Elijah with tears of joy, “Your son lives!”